-- RATTM Motor 3 Axis CNC Controller -Best Overall CNC GRBL Controller
+- RATTM Motor 3 Axis CNC Controller -Best Budget CNC GRBL Controller

-The most value-for-money CNC controller in this list, the RATTM motor GRBL based controller is a good choice for building CNC engravers and laser engravers.
+The most value-for-money CNC motor controller in this list, the RATTM motor GRBL-based controller, is a good choice for building CNC engravers and laser engravers.

-The RATTM Motor 3 axis GRBL CNC controller runs on input voltage of range 12 - 24V with the recommended voltage of 24V for best operation.
+The RATTM Motor 3-axis GRBL CNC controller runs on an input voltage of range 12 - 24V with the recommended voltage of 24V for best operation.

 It's important to know the specifications of the stepper motor and spindle that can be supported by this CNC controller.

-Improving from their earlier models, the enhanced spindle drive in the controller now supports a more powerful spindle with RPM's upto 20,000.
+Improving from their earlier models, the enhanced spindle drive in the controller can now support more powerful CNC spindles with RPMs of up to 20,000.

-The controller has an added outer casing in order to protect the control board in transit from short circuit.
+The controller has an added outer casing in order to protect the control board in transit from short circuits.
 The controller also has an added power switch.
-A heat dissipation aluminium alloy is also added for temperature regulation.
+A heat-dissipation aluminum alloy is also added for temperature regulation.

-This controller can be used in a laser engraving setup and most users report favourable results when using this controller for laser engraving.
+This CNC router controller can be used in a laser engraving setup, and most users report favorable results when using this controller for laser engraving.

-With the Arduino Nano (Atmel 328P) at its core, this controller has PWM control for both the laser and the spindle. this controller offers good short circuit protection, giving it a long life.
+With the Arduino Nano (Atmel 328P) at its core, this Arduino CNC controller has PWM control for both the laser and the spindle.

 - Highly reliable with excellent reviews overall.